Chumphon province: History

 Chumphon province is one of several clandestine way stations on the trafficking trail of Burmese and Rohingyas from nearby Burma (Myanmar) being moved south.
 Chumphon borders the Burmese province of Tanintharyi.

 Toponymy

 There are two different theories on the origin of the name "Chumphon".
-According to one, it originates from Chumnumporn (lit., 'accumulation of forces') which derives from the fact that Chumphon was a frontier city.
+According to one, it originates from Chumnumphon (lit., 'accumulation of forces') which derives from the fact that Chumphon was a frontier city.
 Another theory claims the name derives from a local tree named Maduea Chumphon (มะเดื่อชุมพร, Ficus glomerata), abundant in the province.

 Symbols

 The provincial seal shows a fortune-bringing thevada on a lotus-pedestal, flanked by two ficus trees.
 In the background a fort and two watchtowers are visible, a reference to the former camp where courageous warriors from the province gathered before going into battle against the enemy.

 The provincial flower is the Indian shot (Canna indica), and the finger banana is another provincial symbol.
-Spanner barb (Barbodes lateristriga) is a provincial fish.
+Spanner barb (Barbodes lateristriga) is the provincial fish.